How To Get Rid Of Split Ends Without Cutting Hair – 15 Ways

 5. Minimize Using Heat Tools

-Overusing heat styling tools like blow dryers, hair straighteners, and curlers can dry up the natural oils of the hair.
+One of the best ways to prevent split ends is to stop overusing heat styling tools like blow dryers, hair straighteners, and curlers, as they can dry up the natural oils of the hair.
 This causes dryness and damaged hair shafts, resulting in split ends.

 protip_icon Quick Tip